florimondmanca/djangorestframework-api-key/README.md

 python manage.py migrate
 ```

-To learn how to configure permissions and manage API keys, read the [Documentation](https://florimondmanca.github.io/djangorestframework-api-key).
+To learn how to configure permissions and manage API keys, head to the [Documentation](https://florimondmanca.github.io/djangorestframework-api-key).

 ## Changelog